ohio0987654321/WCI/README.md

 - **Menu bar changes**: Depending on the protection profiles used, the system menu bar may still show the protected application's menu items when it has focus.

 These limitations exist because they are fundamental to how macOS manages application focus and cannot be completely overridden without modifying core system components.
-For maximum stealth in sensitive scenarios, consider using the `--disable-interaction` flag, which minimizes (but does not completely eliminate) these visual cues.

 ## Building from Source